ktbaek/Copenhagen-tree-data/README.md

 ### What the project does

-- Cleans and standardizes raw tree data using rule-based transformations in R
+- Cleans and standardizes raw tree data in R
-- Builds a normalized relational database in PostgreSQL with constraints ensuring integrity
+- Builds a normalized relational database in PostgreSQL
 - Resolves taxonomy (genus, species, infraspecies) into a consistent structure
 - Derives common names with fallback logic
 - Maps taxa to custom-designed taxon-specific icons